Connect the dots between place-based priorities and different points of view

-Over 138 data layers to fuel planning efforts and counting
+Thousands of data layers to fuel planning efforts

-The Portal features more than 138 ocean resource and human use data layers, such as fishing grounds, recreational areas, shipping lanes, essential wildlife habitat, and proposed renewable energy sites.
+The Portal features more than 3,000 ocean resource and human use data layers, such as marine life distributions, fishing grounds, recreational areas, shipping lanes, essential wildlife habitat, and proposed renewable energy sites.

 Explore what's currently available in the Data Catalog or review what's in development in Needs & Priorities.
 Use common keywords to search for a specific type of data using common keywords no matter where you are in the site.

 If you have existing data to contribute or would like to partner with MARCO to develop new data, get in touch at firstname.lastname@example.org.

 Everyone has a stake in the ocean – and it's getting more crowded all the time as conflicting uses compete for its many resources, from recreational outlets to renewable energy.

 Deepen your understanding of complex, multi-faceted ocean use with Marine Planner.
 With powerful mapping and design capabilities at its core, Marine Planner allows you to explore, share, and compare potential solutions to ocean planning challenges.
 Use it to assess regional ocean management plans, proposals, or ideas across sectors through the best available data.